ace-subido/Mango/readme.md

     }

 Everything is settled, we can now start playing with the collection in our Mongo database :) You can also implement your own methods in this Repository class.
 It's that easy!
 If you want to add some more stuff in the MangoRepository class, just go ahead and tweak it to your preference.

+(One more note: if the "UserCollection" doesn't exist yet, the driver will create that collection for you.)

 **Inserts**